 5 of the Worst Blizzards in U.S History

-Every year, when the Calendar turns towards the last months of the year, the weather in U.S brings with it cold and chilly winds that are accompanied by piles of snow.
+Every year, the last months of the Calendar bring with it cold and chilly weather to the U.S. These weather conditions are accompanied by piles of snow.
 America’s Atlantic coast that lies in the path of these storms bears the brunt each year.
 There are some years on record however, when mother nature decided to turn things up a notch.
 The blizzards that resulted in those years have stood to be some of the most fiercest and deadly ones.
-Here’s a look at top 5 in the lot.
+So its time we take a look at 5 of the worst blizzards in U.S history.

 The Great Blizzard of 1888